Tevfik Bultan, Professor, Computer Science (interviewed Winter 2016)

 Building upon my groups experience developing novel security methods for FPGAs, we have developed a new method for building embedded systems that allow us to verify the integrity or secrecy of all information executing in that system -- from the highest levels of abstraction down to gate-level details of the digital logic implementation.
 While not addressing physical or analog attacks, it does include safety from covert channels, information flows introduced during refinement, implicit flows, and even timing channels.
 While common case performance is a powerful tool, this basic research is exploring an orthogonal direction for computer architecture: making it easier to build systems with provable properties.
 To demonstrate that this is really possible for non-trivial systems we developed a new hardware logic discipline for security, Gate-Level Information-Flow Tracking (GLIFT) logic, and show its effectiveness by creating a full system including: a new Instruction Set Architecture, a domain specific language and compiler, and a fully synthesizable prototype CPU all around this discipline.
 We recently demonstrated how such a technique can be incorporated directly into the hardware design language, and how by using our method as a static analysis technique we can support even general purpose programs with almost negligible overhead.

 How and Why Did You Get Into Your Area of Research and Why UCSB?
-What do Find Particularly Rewarding about your Research?: Originally I fell into research by accident.
+What you do Find Particularly Rewarding about your Research?: Originally I fell into research by accident.
 I was an undergraduate looking for something productive to do over the summer and I started working with Fred Chong long before we were able to steal him away to UCSB.
 From that earliest experience I was hooked, it was so exciting to be at the cutting edge of technology.
 As an undergraduate you learn the best a field has to offer distilled down into it's purest form, as a masters student you start to see the edge of human knowledge about a subject.
 As a Ph.D. student you find exactly where that edge is and blast through it.
 When you get to those questions where the right answer is "nobody knows" and then you set off to answer them for the first time -- well that is a pretty special thing.
 I think that is part of the reason that going to school with both absolutely top research and a deep dedication to the students, like UCSB Engineering, is so important.
 You want to learn from people passionate about the field, and you want them to help guide you to that edge.
 I think that is what I find so rewarding about my job, bringing students to the edge of human understanding in science and engineering, and then pushing on that edge until we can move it forward.

 Where Will Your Research Take You Next?: I think the biggest challenge facing computer engineering today is the fact that, for all the time, effort, and money that goes into building hardware and software systems, the fact of the matter is that they are still incredibly brittle.
 When build a automobile today you engineer it from the ground up.
 You build on years of experience and a deep understanding of the materials used and how and when they fail.
 The fact of the matter is that the computer that sits in your laptop today was first designed decades ago when the world was a very different place -- we used to use floppy disks to move data around for goodness sake!
 The fact that this same old design can be patched and retooled and supercharged for so many years is really an impressive feat, but its age is really starting to show.
 There is only so much horsepower you can add to a model-T before you realize that something entirely new might be needed as the things that we care about change over time (like fuel efficiency!).
 One of the most important set of questions my lab is looking at now is how computer systems might be designed in to future to be far less brittle, to support provable notions of security, reliability, and safety, and to use orders of magnitude less power.